 War, “Black Death” plague, fire and earthquakes have all had their toll on Basel over the centuries.
 Yet the historic old town center has many buildings over 700 years old.
 As we walked through this historic city we were also somewhat surprised at the number of beautiful modern buildings as well.
 It has the reputation as the Swiss capital of architecture based on the fact that during the last 25 years many well-known architects have contributed to this modern Basel.

-Later in our day, after still more wandering through Basel, we returned to our hotel where, in spite of the heat, we enjoyed a drink in the shade of the courtyard garden, before going out for dinner.
-We knew tomorrow would be a big day so we turned in early.
+Later in our day, after still more wandering through Basel, we returned to our hotel where, despite the heat, we enjoyed a drink in the shade of the courtyard garden, before going out for dinner.
+We knew tomorrow would be a big day in the Alps, so we turned in early.

 Our visit to the top of Mount Pilatus, not far from Lucerne, deserved a post of its own.
 You can visit it from the main menu or by this link.